As legalization has progressed, more people positively perceive cannabis products as several encouraging trends have developed.

 Research regarding the health benefits increased medical interest in cannabis products had led to a flourishing of the cannabis market.

 The Positive Impact of Cannabis Products

-A recent study by the website Real Estate Witch has shown that the legalization of cannabis products leads to increased business in an area and increased home values across the United States.
+A recent study by the website Real Estate Witch has shown that the legalization of cannabis products leads to increased business and increased home values.
 Between April 2017 and April 2021, property values rose $17,113 more in states where adult-use cannabis is legal versus states where cannabis is illegal or limited to medicinal use.

 While individuals initially found it challenging to attract investors when dealing with cannabis, it is becoming easier.
 A more thorough understanding of how such compounds work and positive legislative changes have removed such financial barriers.

 As the science and medical benefits of cannabis have become well-known and the lucrative nature of cannabis products has become so self-evident, corporations and celebrities are endorsing cannabis products and investing in ventures focusing on cannabis in greater numbers.